-- To Tax Haven Countries – The countries benefit by way of attracting capital to their banks and financial institutions, which can then be used to build a thriving financial sector.
+- Tax Haven Countries benefit by way of attracting capital to their banks and financial institutions, which can then be used to build a thriving financial sector.

-- To Individuals or Businesses – The individuals and businesses benefit by saving tax, which in tax haven countries may range from zero to low single digits compared to high taxes in their country of citizenship or domicile.
+- Individuals or Businesses benefit by saving tax, which in tax haven countries may range from zero to low single digits compared to high taxes in their country of citizenship or domicile.

 Top Tax Havens in the World

-- Bermuda – Declared the world’s worst corporate tax havens in 2016 by Oxfam with zero percent tax rate and no personal income tax.
+- Bermuda – Declared the world’s worst (or best if you’re looking to avoid taxation) corporate tax haven in 2016 by Oxfam with a zero percent tax rate and no personal income tax.

 - Netherlands – Most popular tax haven among the world’s Fortune 500.
-Government uses tax incentives to attract businesses to invest in their country.
-One such tax incentive cost an estimated 1.2 billion euros in 2016 to Netherlands.
+The government uses tax incentives to attract businesses to invest in their country.
+One such tax incentive cost an estimated 1.2 billion euros in 2016 to the Netherlands.

 - Luxembourg – It gives benefits such as tax incentives and zero percent withholding taxes.

-- Cayman Islands – No personal income taxes, no capital gains, no payroll taxes, no corporate taxes and the country do not withhold taxes on foreign entities.
+- Cayman Islands – No personal income taxes, no capital gains taxes, no payroll taxes, no corporate taxes, and the country does not withhold taxes on foreign entities.

 - Mauritius – Low corporate tax rate and no withholding tax.